California power outage: What happens when the lights go out

 IS THERE ANYWHERE TO GO?

 PG&E said it was opening more than 30 community resource centers to provide restrooms, electronic-device charging stations, bottled water and air-conditioned seating for up to 100 people.
-But the centers will only be open during daylight hours.
+But the centers will only be open during daylight hours and most counties only have one.

 WHEN EXACTLY WILL THE POWER GO OUT?
 AND FOR HOW LONG?

-PG&E said it would start turning off the power in some areas just after midnight Wednesday.
-It will be switched off in stages, depending on the weather conditions in each area.
+PG&E began turning off the power in some areas just after midnight Wednesday.
+It was being switched off in stages.
 The outage could last for up to five days.
 PG&E said it can’t switch the power back on until its equipment is inspected for damage and repaired.
-That process can’t begin until the severe weather conditions have subsided.